smarticoai/public-api/docs/api/interfaces/TAvatarDefinition.md

 > `optional` **active\_till\_date?**: `string`

-ISO date string until which the avatar is available
+ISO date string until which the avatar is available; undefined when no end window.

 ***